YatharthChauhan2362/Devops-Learning/Docker/docker-setup.md

     docker images ubuntu

-# docker run
+# docker exec

-- The docker run command is used to run a Docker container.
-The -it and -d options are commonly used with docker run.
+- The docker exec command is used to run a command in a running Docker container.
+The -ti options are commonly used with docker exec.

-- The -it option stands for "interactive" and "tty", and it allows you to run the container in an interactive shell.
+- The -t option stands for "tty", and it allocates a pseudo-tty for the container.
+This is useful if you want to run an interactive command that requires a tty, such as a shell.

-  This is useful if you want to run a command-line application in a container and interact with it in real-time.
+- The -i option stands for "interactive", and it allows you to interact with the container in real-time.
+This is useful if you want to run a command and receive output from it in real-time.

-- The -d option stands for "detached", and it runs the container in the background as a daemon.
-  This is useful if you want to run a container and leave it running in the background.

-      docker run -it -d my-image
+  docker exec -ti my-container bash

+  docker exec my-container cat /etc/hosts

+# docker logs

+# docker pull

+- The docker pull command is used to pull or download a Docker image from a registry.
+You can use it to pull images from the default Docker Hub registry or from a private registry.

+Here is the basic syntax for docker pull:

+    docker pull [OPTIONS] NAME[:TAG|@DIGEST]

+For example, to pull the latest version of the alpine image from the Docker Hub registry, you would run:

+    docker pull ubuntu

 # docker ps